top of page

 Oligodendroglia at the Intersection of Development, Injury and Disease

-The Chavali Lab is interested in understanding the cellular and molecular mechanisms regulating oligodendroglial and cerebral vascular development and applying the insights gained from these studies to better understand white matter injury in premature birth, congenital heart disease (CHD), multiple sclerosis (MS) and leukodystrophy.
+The Chavali Lab is interested in understanding the cellular and molecular mechanisms that regulate oligodendroglial and cerebrovascular development, and in applying these insights to better understand white matter injury in premature birth, congenital heart disease (CHD), multiple sclerosis (MS), and leukodystrophies.
+We employ a wide range of genetic and injury models to mimic the pathophysiology of these conditions and aim to address the following questions:

 -

-How do altered cerebral blood flow and/or cerebral oxygen delivery affect myelin synthesis and white matter function?
+How do disruptions in cerebral blood flow and/or oxygen delivery influence myelin synthesis and white matter function?

 -

-What is the function of the oligodendroglial-endothelial cell interactions during myelination and remyelination?
+What roles do oligodendroglial–endothelial cell interactions play during myelination and remyelination?

 -

-How does disruption in oligodendroglial precursor development in neonatal brain injury affect neuronal circuitry?
+How does impaired development of oligodendroglial precursor cells in neonatal brain injury affect the formation and function of neuronal circuitry?